cleverhans-lab/FRAUD-Detect/README.md

 labels for both the suing and test set which are identical to those used in our paper.

 Note: training the black-box models requires tensorflow.
+Also the pretrained models are provided at `./FRAUD-Detect/FRAUD-Detect_code/models/pretrained/` directory.

 ### Fairwashing, training interpretable models